DigiBP/Team-24DIGIBP2/README.md

 # Introduction:

-This document describes the contribution to the process from Nish's Company As part of the course “Digitilaization of Businesss processes” At the university of applied Sciences and Arts North-western Switzerland.
+This document describes the contribution to the process from Nish's Company as part of the course “Digitilaization of Businesss processes” at the university of applied Sciences and Arts North-western Switzerland.

 # Description of the Use Case